SCAD Survivors: Webinar Series

 MHIF invites you to join a community of SCAD survivors during this unique webinar series!
 You’ll hear from patients and physicians as we share experiences and perspective, including managing stress and overall wellness.

-Spontaneous Coronary Artery Dissection (SCAD) is an important example of a condition that MHIF is committed to researching, learning more and advancing care and treatment strategies for managing and preventing.
+Spontaneous Coronary Artery Dissection (SCAD) is an important example of a condition that MHIF is committed to understanding more about through research in an effort to advance the care and treatment strategies for all individuals with SCAD.

 Webinar #1: Mental Health and SCAD

 Spontaneous Coronary Artery Dissection (SCAD), is an increasingly recognized condition that can cause heart attacks when a spontaneous tear forms in an artery that is otherwise healthy, and the causes are uncertain.
 Nearly 90 percent of SCAD patients are women and it is afflicting a growing number of women in their 40s and 50s.
 This first webinar is dedicated to mental health and SCAD—specifically challenges that are unique to SCAD patients including anxiety, PTSD, and depression after experiencing SCAD.

 SCAD survivors and advocates, Kristen Bowlds and Kelley Hoolihan, share a patient perspective.
 Dr. Courtney Jordan Baechler, cardiologist and MHIF medical director of Emerging Science Centers, answers questions specific to SCAD and mental health during this interactive webinar.

 Webinar #2: Exercise and SCAD